sts10/radiation/README.md

 See section below on adding a radiation function to your `.bash_profile` if you want to make usage significantly easier.

+To edit posts you can either use thje 'e' option in the menu.

-To edit posts just go into `~/posts` and edit the post you want to edit in whatever text editor you like.
-Then call Radiation and run the publish command from the menu.
+Or you can go into `~/radiation_posts` and edit the post you want to edit in whatever text editor you like.

+When you're done editing, call Radiation and run the publish command from the menu.
 (Note the bugs section below though.)

 ### Where do my Posts Get Saved to?

-They're always save and sound in `~/posts`.
+They're always save and sound in `~/radiation_posts`.
 You can edit and/or delete them there.
 Afterward you're done editing or deleting posts, just run Radiation's publish command to publish those changes.

 Note: If you use git feel free to run `git init` in the posts directory.